Rent vs. Buy in 2026: How to Run the Numbers Yourself

 For the last three years, the "Rent vs. Buy" debate has felt like a lose-lose situation.
 You either paid skyrocketing rents or locked in a mortgage rate that felt punishingly high.

 But as we kick off 2026, the dust seems to be settling.
 The housing market has seemingly entered a new phase of stability that makes the math much clearer.
-Mortgage rates have cooled from their recent peaks, settling around 6.06% as of mid-January, while rent prices nationally have dipped 1.3% year-over-year.
+Mortgage rates have cooled from their recent peaks, settling around 6.06% as of mid-January.

 If you are sitting on the fence, you don't need a crystal ball.
 You just need to run three specific calculations.